borntofrappe/game-development/Utils/Timer/README.md

 end)
 ```

-With this in mind, as the `timer` field exceeds the prescribed threshold the function does not remove the item from the table, but resets the counter variable instead.
+As the counter variable exceeds the prescribed threshold the function does not remove the item from the table, but resets the counter variable instead.

 ```lua
 if interval.timer >= interval.dt then